mvolkmann/redux-lite/README.md

+It appears I'll need to pick a different name for this since https://github.com/zefhemel/redux-lite already exists.

 ## Goals
 * Create a greatly simplified version of Redux, taking inspiration from a post by Dan Abramov.
 * Retain the primary benefits of Redux which are: